Understanding Music Royalties – Composition, Publishing, and Mechanical Royalties

 Synchronization income

 Paid when the composition is licensed into film, TV, ads, games, etc. ASCAP notes that sync fees are paid to the publisher and then shared with the songwriter according to contract.
 Synchronization rights are often treated separately from a basic agreement.
 These arrangements are usually unique agreements with the licensor and depend a lot on the intended use for the music and are not a one-size-fits-all arrangement the way that performance royalties and mechanical royalties are treated.
+Contributors will likely need to sign off separately on sync agreements, and establishing who must sign off up front is a really good idea to avoid missing opportunities later.

 Master / Sound Recording Money